zextras/tech-doc/source/_includes/_adminpanel/cos.rst

-* the default values or behaviour of the features: for example whether new e-mail contacts are added automatically to Contacts or how often to check for new e-mails.
+* the default values or behaviour of the features: for example whether new e-mail contacts are added automatically to Contacts or how often to check for new e-mails

-* which features are available to the user: for example, whether the user is allowed to forward e-mails or create a filter to forward specific e-mails.
+* which features are available to the user: for example, whether the user is allowed to forward e-mails or create a filter to forward specific e-mails

+* The default behaviour for sending the read receipt to the e-mail
+  sender: to always send it or not, or asking each time

 .. _cos-pool: